Ron Burton: Personal life

 His sons are Ron Burton Jr., a director of community relations for the Red Sox, Paul Burton, a reporter for WBZ-TV, and Steve Burton who is the Sports Director for WBZ-TV in Boston and a frequent guest on WEEI-FM sports radio.
-His granddaughter, Veronica, plays basketball for the Dallas Wings of the Women's National Basketball Association (WNBA).
+He also has another son Phil Burton.
+His granddaughter, Veronica, played basketball for the Dallas Wings of the Women's National Basketball Association (WNBA) and currently plays for the Golden State Valkyries.
+Ron III also started a camp called the Ron Burton Training Village, where boys and girls grow spiritually, academically, emotionally, and socially.
+Another daughter, Kayla, currently works for NBC Sports Boston.

 In 2003, Burton died from multiple myeloma.
 At the time of his death, he was living in Framingham, Middlesex County, Massachusetts.